paviad/angular-azure-auth0/README.md

 1. An angular (^5.2.8) application as front end
 2. Redux architecture using `@ngrx/store` and its related libraries
+3. Angular Material (^5.2.4)
-3. An ASP.NET Web API application as back end
+4. An ASP.NET Web API application as back end
-4. Authentication using Auth0.com (https://auth0.com)
+5. Authentication using Auth0.com (https://auth0.com)
-5. Build definitions for VisualStudio online (https://www.visualstudio.com)
+6. Build definitions for VisualStudio online (https://www.visualstudio.com)

 ## How to configure?